-- 8. Install the remainder of both the exhaust and supply ductwork.
-For further guidelines see page 11, Installing Ductwork. - 9.
-If the hood is provided with any backwall panels, install them now.
-See page 15, Installing Backwall Panels. - 10.
-If the hood is provided with any side skirts, install them now.
-See page 16, Installing Side Skirts. - 11.
-If the hood is a Type I hood, it will require a fire suppression system.
+10. If the hood is provided with any side skirts, install them now.
+See page 19, Installing Side Skirts.

+- 11. If the hood is a Type I hood, it will require a fire suppression system.
 Once the Type I hood(s) and ductwork are fully installed, equipment under hood is in place and walls are complete, the fire system should be completed.
-If the hood is provided with a factory-installed fire suppression system, the licensed and certified fire system installer should be contacted at this time to complete the final hookups, testing and system certification based upon manufacturer's specification and local fire codes. - 12.
+If the hood is provided with a factory-installed fire suppression system, a licensed and certified fire system installer should be contacted at this time to complete the final hookups, testing and system certification based upon manufacturer's specification and local fire codes. - 12.
 If the hood is provided with a control package, it will need to be installed and wired by a licensed and certified electrician.
 This typically includes wiring the hood temperature sensors, hood lights and wiring the fire suppression micro-switches.
 If applicable, see wiring diagram provided with the control package. - 13.
 If the hood is provided with enclosure panels, install them now.
-See page 17, Installing Enclosure Panels. - 14.
+See page 20, Installing Enclosure Panels. - 14.
 Install the rest of the hood accessories provided.
 This may include grease baffle filters or condensate mesh filters, grease cups, light bulbs (provided by others), light globes, and hem strips.

-For Type I hoods, the hood hanging height requirements are given on the UL label.
-Typical canopy hood hanging height will be 78 inches from the finished floor to the bottom of hood.
+For Type I hoods, the hood hanging height requirements are listed on the UL label.
+Typical canopy hood hanging height will be 78" from the finished floor to the bottom of hood.